-Best Starfield traits, what they do, and what to start with
+Best Starfield traits to start with

 Want to know all of the Starfield traits and how they work?
 The scale of Bethesda’s new title doesn’t just apply to the game’s world, but also to the options you have available to customise your character.
 Traits are a small but important part of that, so knowing what each one does will be a big boost to your playthrough.